openshift-labs/rhsummit18-cloudnative-guides/create-catalog.md

 |**INFO:** Even if you application is actually running in Eclipse Che on OpenShift we are actually not running a proper OpenShift managed application yet.
 This development flow is similar as if you where developing locally on you developer machine and testing locally before deploying to "real" server.
 This is a great way for you as a developer to test your own code changes before committing and pushing it to a shared repository.

+|**NOTE:** The current version of the application does not provide a inventory quantity number.
+We will look at that in the next section.

 ### Preparing our application for the Cloud native Platform.

 We now have a first version of our service that can run locally.
 However in order to deploy this we also have switch from the in-memory H2 database to using a proper PostgreSQL database.
 To do this this we will have to accomplish two things.

-1. Add a PostgreSQL database driver
+- [ ] Add a PostgreSQL database driver
-2. Configure Spring Data to use a PostgreSQL database running in Openshift.
+- [ ] Configure Spring Data to use a PostgreSQL database running in Openshift.

 To accomplish the first step all we have todo is to add a dependency to the `pom.xml`.
 However, if we do that it will also mean that we package the PostgreSQL even when running locally so in accordance with maven best practices we have already prepared the pom.xml for using profiles.
 Review the profile snippet from the `pom.xml` below: